NEWS

 A murmur of voices buzzed around her ears—were they the dead?

 Nonsense!
-Otherwise, we would still be without electric power today if there hadn’t
+Otherwise, we would still be without electric power today if there

-her conscience.
+to soothe her conscience.

 The sun blinded her as she reached with her left hand for a rough stone, forming